notengrafik/fdf2xfdf/README.md

 ## What about forms

 **fdf2xfdf** is at the moment not directed towards forms data - forms are already well supported by various tools.

+## Why is this written in PostScript?

+As PostScript is sort of the older brother of PDF, it shares a lot of DNA with PDF - such as syntax, data structures and types.
+FDF parsing virtually comes for free with PostScript.